parthasen/systemPipeR/README.md

 systemPipeR
 ===

-Convenience utilities to run command-line software for NG sequence analysis from within R. Supports interactive job submissions on a single machine or batch submissions to a queuing system (currently tested only with Torque) of a compute cluster.
+R package to run command-line software for NG sequence analysis on both single machines or compute clusters.
+Supports interactive job submissions or batch submissions to queuing systems of cluster (currently tested only with Torque).

 ### Usage
 Instructions for running _systemPipeR_ are given in _./vignettes/analysis.R_.
 The expected